ACCA Work-Study Balance Tips

 ACCA’s structure combines theoretical exams with the Practical Experience Requirement (PER), ensuring that students gain technical knowledge and real-world experience.

 Working professionals, particularly those in finance roles, can often meet PER requirements through their current positions while also studying for exams.
-Learn more about The ACCA Course and ACCA PER Examples for guidance on this requirement.
+Learn more about The ACCA Course and ACCA PER for guidance on this requirement.

 The ACCA subjects are structured to develop core skills in areas such as Financial Reporting, Audit, and Taxation, preparing candidates for diverse roles in accounting and finance